Classifying Tokenised Money: Dimensions and Design Features: A taxonomy for tokenised money

 \newgeometry{left=0.5cm,right=0.5cm,top=0.5cm,bottom=0.5cm} \begin{landscape} \end{landscape} \restoregeometry

+These are not design choices per se, but rather consequences or performance indicators of how a tokenised money is structured and embedded in the broader financial system.
+Among the most important are:

-\begin{itemize} \item Market size and circulation volumes: The actual scale of tokenised money in circulation is a critical performance indicator.
+\begin{itemize} \item Regulatory safeguards: The degree of regulatory protection is a central factor influencing trust and adoption.
+It encompasses elements such as prudential supervision, backing by regulated balance sheets, and deposit insurance schemes.
+Importantly, regulatory frameworks differ significantly across jurisdictions, which can lead to varying levels of protection and create disparities in risk perception and market acceptance. \item Market size and circulation volumes: The actual scale of tokenised money in circulation is a critical performance indicator.
 At present, volumes remain concentrated in a few types and are modest compared to the global payments landscape.

 \item Yield and return potential: The ability of tokenised money to generate interest or rewards is becoming an important factor for competitiveness.
 Incentive structures such as yield-bearing mechanisms or reward programmes can influence user adoption and shift the role of digital money from a pure means of payment toward a potential savings vehicle.
 This dynamic also affects the interaction with traditional deposits and broader financial intermediation.